Ron Colone: Living and loving in the time we have

 And when the reverend read the Mary Oliver poem and said it is our task to love what is lovely, but will not last, I found it not only beautiful and perfect, but reassuring.

-For no one is expected to do anything more then to live and to love, in the hours we have.
+For no one is expected to do anything more than to live and to love in the hours we have.
 It’s not like college, where only those with the highest grades or the most money get accepted.
-It struck me that no manner of grades or scores or ratings, or any records of any kind, financial or otherwise, are listed anywhere on any of those grave markers, and neither will ours’ be on ours’, nor will today’s anxieties be remembered.
+It struck me that no manner of grades or scores or ratings or any records of any kind, financial or otherwise, are listed anywhere on any of those grave markers, and neither will ours be on ours, nor will today’s anxieties be remembered.

-And when the grieving widow spoke, and her voice cracked, and her tears flowed, that too was comforting, to know she can hold the weight of her anguish and still move through the world, even when she feels shunned or shut down, that she still appears in my world though her circumstances have changed, that she can see and smell and hear beauty, that she can reach the point of being able to incorporate her pain and loss so as to be whole again.
-A point where she wants to live and learn and be a better person.
+And when the grieving widow spoke and her voice cracked and her tears flowed, that, too, was comforting to know she can hold the weight of her anguish and still move through the world, even when she feels shunned or shut down.
+That she still appears in my world though her circumstances have changed.
+That she can see and smell and hear beauty.
+And that she can reach the point of being able to incorporate her pain and loss so as to be whole again: a point where she wants to live and learn and be a better person.

 Then I noticed the woman sitting next to her, and I was struck by her empathetic eyes, and I realized she, too, had lost a husband, and then I remembered so had the woman who shared the bench I was on, and I saw or imagined in them a sisterhood of women who had loved deeply, and who knew and understood why we were there, and why we are here.